Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 After nearly a week in Bordeaux, all I could report was a massive fail.

-My efforts to find the elusive entrecôte having come to nothing, I drowned my sorrows with other local dishes at the Brasserie Bordelaise: foie gras, white asparagus from Blaye, pork paté and a delectably marbled faux filet of Bazas beef, reputed to be as tender as Kobe beef.
+My efforts to find the elusive entrecôte having come to nothing, I drowned my sorrows in other local dishes at the Brasserie Bordelaise: foie gras, white asparagus from Blaye, pork paté and a delectably marbled faux filet of Bazas beef, reputed to be as tender as Kobe beef.

 Only three types of cow, which range freely, are allowed to carry this protected label.
 It is so special that the cows can be found on only 280 small farms and their meat sold by an exclusive club of 13 butchers.
-This isn't something you'll find in the local supermarket.

 It is an ancient breed, dating back to the Moors, when they were used as draft animals in the Bordeaux vineyards.